 • Facial Fat Grafting

-Pico Fractional Laser is a picosecond laser, making it faster and more efficient than the previous gold standard nanosecond lasers.
+Pico Fractional Laser is a picosecond laser, making it faster and more efficient than the previous nanosecond lasers.
 In treating enlarged pores, this laser penetrates deeper into the skin than just its surface to deliver pulses that cause tiny globules of air or bubbles.
 During a patient’s recovery stage, collagen fills up the bubbles and raises indentations and depressions, resulting in a smoother appearance.

 There are several advantages, including: